2022 Colorado elections: Congressional District 1

 Incumbent Democrat Jack Kroll did not run for re-election.
 Democrat Wanda James defeated Republican Amy Naes with 78.61% of the vote.

 Congressional District 4

-Incumbent Sue Sharkey is term limited and ineligible to run for re-election.
+Incumbent Sue Sharkey was term limited and ineligible to run for re-election.
 Republican Frank McNulty defeated Democrat Jack Barrington with 63.96% of the vote.

 Congressional District 5

 Incumbent Republican Ken Montera defeated Democrat Ron Casados with 60.39% of the vote.

 Congressional District 8

 The creation of a new Congressional district created a new seat on the Board of CU Regents.
 Because there must be nine members of the Board, one seat was eliminated to make room for the new one, the at-large seat currently held by Heidi Ganahl.

 Republican Mark VanDriel defeated Democrat Yolanda Ortega with 51.68% of the vote.

-Colorado Ballot Measures
+Colorado ballot measures

 Amendments

 А 55% supermajority was required to pass amendments D, E, and F.